kadel/rhdh-local-podman-desktop/README.md

 5. Confirm that the extension has been loaded:

-You will now see a "Hello World" webview in the Podman Desktop navbar.
-You can also check the developer console for any logging information indicating that the extension has been loaded successfully.
+You will now see a "RHDH Local" webview in the Podman Desktop navbar.
+The extension will also add tray menu items for quick access to RHDH Local management functions.
+Check the developer console for any logging information indicating that the extension has been loaded successfully.

 Example of extension loading: